MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutboundroutinggroup-deviceids.md

-﻿---
+---
-Description: 'The DeviceIds property retrieves the ordered collection of device IDs that participate in the outbound routing group.
-The order of the devices in the collection determines the relative order in which available devices send outgoing transmissions.' ms.assetid: '46046834-2098-49b5-9514-b87356fcc4cb'
+Description: The DeviceIds property retrieves the ordered collection of device IDs that participate in the outbound routing group.
+The order of the devices in the collection determines the relative order in which available devices send outgoing transmissions. ms.assetid: 46046834-2098-49b5-9514-b87356fcc4cb
-title: 'FaxOutboundRoutingGroup.DeviceIds property'
+title: FaxOutboundRoutingGroup.DeviceIds property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutboundRoutingGroup.DeviceIds property